-4. ACHIEVEMENT OF PANNERGY PLC.'S MAIN TARGETS SET FOR 2020, AND THE ASSOCIATED RISKS
+4. ACHIEVEMENT OF PANNERGY PLC.'S MAIN TARGETS SET FOR 2021, AND THE ASSOCIATED RISKS

-The main objective of the Company as the parent of the PannErgy Group for 2020 is to increase heat generation relating to its holding control as its core operation and, in this context, the improvement of the predefined group-level margin, cash flow and EBITDA.
+The main objective of the Company as the parent of the PannErgy Group for 2021 is to increase heat generation relating to its holding control as its core operation and, in this context, the improvement of the predefined group-level margin, cash flow and EBITDA.
+The PannErgy Group managed to accomplish its objective laid down in its geothermal energy generation and utilisation strategy - aimed at efficient utilisation of the capacities available at the various project sites in line with the prevailing weather conditions and at dynamically choosing the operating condition(s) best supporting this aim - even in business year 2021.